-The Solvency Capital Requirement coverage ratio at Year End 2017 amounts to 151,9% what means that Generali Belgium owns about 1,5 time what is needed to cover its capital needs.
-This ratio is deemed appropriate according to the Risk Appetite Framework of the Company and Generali Belgium keeps continuously focusing on optimizing the couple risk-return.
-A set of initiatives have been implemented over 2017, fully integrated with the new strategy, to grant more resilience to the coverage ratio.
-The improvement of the business mix is a clear evidence of the sound management in place.
+The Solvency Capital Requirement coverage ratio at YE'18 amounts to 167,4% what means that Generali Belgium owns about 1,5 time what is needed to cover its capital needs.
+This ratio is deemed appropriate according to the Risk Appetite Framework of the Company.